 Never use your own domain user account to provision any service.
 Doing so grants the server the same permissions that you have to the resources in your network.
 If the server is compromised by a malicious user, that user will be logged in under your domain credentials, with the ability to download or use the same data and applications that you do.

 If you are installing the Database Engine, the Database Engine Configuration page appears.
 In Database Engine Configuration, click Add Current User to grant your user account administrator permissions on the Database Engine instance.
+Click Add to add additional accounts.
 Click Next.

 On the Analysis Services Configuration page, click Add Current User to grant your user account administrative permissions.
 You will need administrative permission to configure the server after Setup is finished.